Sagar Mala Project: All You Need to Know about Sagar Mala Yojana for UPSC IAS

 The former Prime Minister of India, Atal Bihari Vajpayee had announced the Sagar Mala Project in 2003.
 After the UPA came to power in 2004, it renamed this project as the National Maritime Development Programme.
 The project was eventually married because of poor implementation, just like several other projects.

 The UPA II launched Maritime Agenda 2010-2020 with the aim of creating a port capacity of around 3200 MT to handle the expected traffic of about 2500 MT by 2020.
 It includes capacity augmentation, port modernisation, efficient management of shore infrastructure, maintenance of the ports, rail/ road connectivity etc.

-The Sagar Mala Project, as of today focusses on three main development factors:
+The Sagar Mala Project, as of today focuses on three main development factors:

 - Supporting and enabling Port-led development.